streamsdb/site/docs/getting-started-go.md

 sidebar_label: Go
 ---

-This tutorial will help you getting started with the [StreamsDB Go Driver](https://github.com/streamsdb/driver/tree/master/go).
-You will create a simple program and learn how to:
+This tutorial will help you get started with the [StreamsDB Go Driver](https://github.com/streamsdb/driver/tree/master/go).

-* Install the StreamsDB Go Driver
-* Connect to StreamsDB
-* Write messages to a stream
-* Read messages from a stream

-You can view the complete code for this tutorial on [this Github repository](https://github.com/streamsdb/driver/tree/master/go/example).
-In order to follow along, you need a StreamsDB database to which you can connect.
-You can easily create a free 1GB database using [streamsdb.io](https://streamsdb.io/register).

 ## Install the StreamsDB Go Driver.